 So this is where a meticulous reader may leap up and ask: how do you check my password when I log into Multilogin if you don’t know it?
 The answer is really easy.
 The second you typed in your password, it’s changed using the md5 hash.
 However, that’s not all.
 The encrypted password gets to our server and is additionally modified (this time, with the SHA-2 hash).
-As a result, your password transforms into something like this: “f2205505e129ce8ce5f22d524e56f2d4339bc8b312896480d5d6a55cae878de7”.
+As a result, your password transforms into the following format:

 Well, now it looks completely unrecognizable.
 And so it is because hash functioning makes it impossible to re-create the original password – we can only see its derivative.
 The derivative is stored in our database as your master password.
 So make yourself easy on that score, NOBODY but you can be aware of your master password.

 Let’s sum up the way your master password is handled in Multilogin.
 Just have a look at the following scheme:

 Now, when you know what happens with your master password, let’s take a closer look at how we work with your account data.
 As you may already know, in Multilogin you only have to log into websites once, so that every time you launch a saved session, you continue from where you have left.
 What does Multilogin actually do?

 When you open a website for the first time and log into it, the website sends a so-called “cookie” file to your browser.
 This cookie file doesn’t have any passwords in it.
 Instead, it has a unique session identifier.
 Next time you open the same website, it reads your session ID from a cookie file and logs you in automatically.
 It is really convenient!